irudnyts/estudy2/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Fixed the date of the package in DESCRIPTION

-* Included references with doi to Description filed in DESCRIPTION

-* Fixed invalid DOI
+* Fix errors of vignette generation from 2018-07-03

+* Updated version and dependencies